-Forgivable Loans and the CARES Act
+Forgivable Loans

 The federal government passed several emergency aid bills during the COVID-19 pandemic that were meant to help people survive during what was one of the most challenging times in U.S. history.